-The Company and the Bank are subject to extensive regulation under both federal and state law.
+The Company and the Bank are subject to extensive regulation under both federal and state law governing most aspects of our operations.
 This regulation is intended primarily for the protection of customers, depositors, the FDIC deposit insurance fund and the banking system as a whole, and not for the protection of shareholders of the Company.
 Set forth below is a summary description of the significant laws and regulations applicable to the Company and the Bank.
 The description is qualified in its entirety by reference to the applicable laws and regulations.